emiliopalmerini/dotfiles/nix/hosts/hephaestus/win11-vm/README.md

 Notes:
 - Ensure the VM is running; qemu-guest-agent helps discover the VM IP.
 - The VM performs NAT for the libvirt subnet, forwarding to its default gateway (libvirt).
-- If you also connect a VPN inside Windows, sharing that connection will route host traffic through the VPN as well.
+- If you also connect an SSTP VPN inside Windows (the setup script prepares defaults, and will auto-create/connect if `vpn.json` is provided), the VM’s default route will point to the VPN and the host traffic (when enabled) will traverse it.